If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-So if you want to make your old man’s day, then here are ten of the best new boozy gift ideas to consider for your dad this year.
-We’ve got everything from llimited-edition designer clothing to dark chocolate whiskey cake to a wallet made from used whiskey barrels.
-If your dad loves whiskey as much as we do, there’s sure to be something he loves in the gift guide below.
+So if you want to make your old man’s day, then here are 13 of the best boozy gift ideas to consider for your dad this year — and we included some that fall into other categories as well, like tequila and beer.
+So if your dad loves whiskey as much as we do, there’s sure to be something he loves in our boozy Father’s Day gift guide below.

 Two Kansas City institutions meet here, one a fine chocolate maker, the other a whiskey distillery.
 André’s Confiserie Suisse incorporated the whiskey from J. Rieger & Co. into this gift set of chocolates and sweets, including Chocolate Shots, Kansas City Whiskey Caramel Bar, and KC Whiskey Caramel Sauce.
 The shots and gift box are only available for pickup, but you can order the bar and caramel sauce online if you don’t live in Kansas City.